 Also please view Dr. Pilar Aramburuzabala’s EMBRACE Webinar presentation in presentation in the EMBARCE Webinar- “Learning, Engagement, and Belonging in Higher Education”.

 Teaching strategies are of vital importance for engaging HES.
 Some examples are listed below.

-Flipped learning provides students with opportunities to use the knowledge they acquired, get feedback and correct their misconceptions in the active classroom sessions, and hence, take control of their learning and think about it in a metacognitive fashion (Bransford, Brown, & Cocking, 2000).
-There is support for the efficacy of the ‘Flipped Classroom” model (Hamdan, McKnight, McKnight, & Arfstrom, 2013; McLaughlin et al., 2013; McLaughlin et al., 2014).
+Flipped learning provides students with opportunities to use their newly acquired knowledge, obtain feedback, and correct misconceptions in active classroom sessions, thus taking control of their learning and thinking in a metacognitive fashion (Bransford et al., 2000).
+This model is efficacious (Hamdan et al., 2013; McLaughlin et al., 2013; McLaughlin et al., 2014).

 The inverted classroom places students at the centre of the teaching-learning process.
 Several activities can be used, including assessments using clickers or smartphones, question and answer sessions, fishbowl practice, and role play.
 Online aid for educators is available here:

 For the PDF of the Definition, Pillars and Indicators, click here.

 For the Spanish PDF of the Definition, Pillars and Indicators, click here.

 Practices such as these transform the teaching-learning process.
 According to Blum, “the more that school learning resembles the successful learning that is so abundant outside of school, the greater the chance that some learning will take place” (2016, p.
 2) Undeniably, reflecting on the teaching-learning process and the impasses involved is crucial to initiating and bringing about change, academic engagement, and meaning, as well as to students flourishing.